cake-cutter/cakecutter/README.md

 ## Contributing
-Cakecutter is *fully* open source.
+Cakecutter is *completely* open source.
 If you want to contribute, please create an issue on the appropriate [repository](https://github.com/cake-cutter) and we will assign the task to someone (or you).

 ## Help and community
 If you need any help, or want to ask questions, or suggest features, please head over to the [Discussions tab](https://github.com/cake-cutter/cc/discussions)